 User experience is one of the essential pillars of every brand’s online presence.
 Bad user experience often leads to losing both potential and existing customers.
 It’s no wonder then that brands have started putting more time and resources into getting quality UX.
 To that end, we gathered some of the most interesting UX statistics that will help your business this year and beyond.

 UX stats show that every $1 invested in UX design results in a $100 return.
 That means that the ROI on UX investments is 9,900%, which is definitely something to bear in mind, especially if you’re building a brand website.
+There’s a high chance that a website will be underperforming if they are designed with no end user in mind.

 According to Kinsta, the importance of web user experience is more significant than ever.
 Based solely on bad user experience, 70% of customers will abandon their shopping carts and will not return to the website in question.

 UX stats show that companies that put any effort into improving their website’s UX see an increase in their KPIs of up to 83% in conversion lift.
+This statistics proves that improving customer experience is essential to a business.
+Also, the companies leading in ux outperformed the S&P index by 35%.

 Statistics show that 25% of mobile apps end up being used only once.
 It’s safe to assume that apps with bad UX fall within that number, further underscoring the importance of a good user experience.
+If we take a look at the metrics regarding the previous years (up to 2010), we can conclude that the number of apps used only once is always around 20-26%.

 According to UI statistics, a bad user interface can break a brand in no time.
 On the other hand, putting work into a well-designed UI can raise conversion rates by up to 200%, while good UX can increase that to up to 400%.